A7med23/obsidian-sync/Game dev/Video Notes/GDscript brackeys tut/Brackey's GDScript tutorial.md

 - mainly used to bundle up vars or funcs, also used as alternative to dict as theyre sometimes safer to use
 - example:
 ![[Pasted image 20250722043814.png]]

+## inheritance
+- the main significance of inheritance is to make sure you put scripts in the right node to inherit the desired functionality from it
+- example: if i want to make a script that controls character movement, it should inherit from charachterBody node

+## composition

+- watch the video from Bitlytic